The Peperomia ‘Pepperspot’ is an adaptable plant that loves to use its vines to climb and to vine – being just a tad bit extra never hurt anybody!

 Growth

-The Peperomia ‘Pepperspot’ is not one to outgrow the usual terrarium, but it does absolutely love to stretch its red vines and put out leaves in its growing season.
+Peperomia prostrata ‘Pepperspot’ is unlikely to outgrow your average terrarium, but it does love to stretch its unruly vines in all directions.

 Propagation

-As with most Peperomia, the String of Coins is best propagated with stem cuttings in water.
+As with most Peperomia, the String of Coins is easily propagated with stem cuttings, so start by grabbing those scissors and giving your plant a haircut.

 Varieties & Similar Plants

-The Peperomia genus is a family of over 1,500 other recorded plants, and it’s expanding all the time with new discoveries and classifications.
+The Peperomia genus is a family of over 1,500 other recorded plants, and it’s constantly expanding with new discoveries and classifications.

-For other vining types, see Peperomia ‘Hope’ and Peperomia rotundifolia, or check out Peperomia Rosso for a more compact foliage type.
+For other vining types, see *Peperomia* ‘Hope’ and Peperomia rotundifolia, or for more reddish coloring out Peperomia Rosso, which has a more compact foliage type.